 With so many great cannabis concentrates on the market, it can be hard to choose one.
-Sometimes it’s even difficult to know the differences between the variations of these high-THC cannabis products.
-That’s especially true in the case of resin, live resin, and rosin.
-Each of the three extractions offers extremely high concentrations of THC, which makes them increasingly popular among adult-use cannabis customers and medical marijuana patients alike.
-These three cannabis concentrates all have their own unique characteristics, though, and it’s important to know the difference so you can serve your customers better.
+Sometimes it is challenging to know the differences between the variations of these high-THC cannabis products.
+That’s especially true in the case of rosin vs. live resin.
+Both extracts contain exceptionally high concentrations of THC, making them increasingly popular among adult cannabis customers and medical marijuana patients.
+Each of these cannabis concentrates has unique characteristics, and it is essential to know the differences so you can serve your customers better.

-Live resin is known for its delicious flavor in addition to its high level of THC concentration.
-It’s becoming a big hit among cannabis connoisseurs because, of all the available options, live resin is one of the best-tasting concentrates.
-It’s produced using a special process designed to preserve more of the terpenes that are responsible for giving cannabis its flavor and aroma.
-As a result, live resin delivers much of the essence of the pure cannabis from which it’s derived.
+People enjoy live resin for its delicious flavor and high THC concentration.
+It is gaining popularity among cannabis connoisseurs as one of the best-tasting concentrates on the market.
+Manufacturers produce resins through a unique process designed to preserve more of the terpenes responsible for giving cannabis its flavor and aroma.
+This method allows the live resin to deliver much of the essence of pure cannabis.

 Propane Hash Oil (PHO) concentrates are produced with an extraction process that uses propane as the solvent.
 The process is very similar to Butane Hash Oil (BHO) extraction, with the main difference being the substitution of propane for butane.
 Using propane allows cannabis concentrate producers at Chronic Creations to run the extraction at higher pressures.
 Thanks to the increase in temperature, PHO concentrates often have fewer undesired residues and higher levels of terpenes, which yields a more pleasant and authentic cannabis taste.

-Rosin is a solvent-less cannabis concentrate that’s made using only heat and pressure.
-Some people even try to use kief, hash, or flower in a hair straightener to make resin in their own homes.
-Those home-made extractions don’t typically offer the same quality as the rosin found in dispensaries, especially rosin that’s been made by the best cannabis extraction companies in Colorado.
-Since rosin doesn’t rely on solvents, there’s no need to purge anything from the solution to make sure the product is ready for human consumption.
-That makes them popular among people who view this as a fairly natural cannabis concentrate.
+Rosin is a solventless cannabis concentrate made using only heat and pressure.
+Some people try to use kief, hash, or flower in a hair straightener to make resin in their own homes.
+These homemade extractions are typically lower in quality than the rosin found in dispensaries.
+Consumers get a better experience when they purchase rosins made by Colorado’s best cannabis extraction companies.

 Cannabis Concentrates for Colorado Dispensaries